-Digital image input extends these benefits further.
+Personal content creation extends these benefits further.
 The possibility of taking a snapshot and immediately sending it gives the user an opportunity to share important moments with remote friends and colleagues.
-There are also more options for business use, enabling instant photographs with text annotations to be captured, selected, sent and deleted.
+There are also more options for business use, enabling instant photographs with text annotations to be captured, selected, sent and deleted - all with text and or audio annotations - thereby boosting operational effectiveness and response times.